thalisonsilva/thalisonsilva/README.md

 My skills encompass proficiency in HTML, CSS, and React, enabling me not only to build robust systems but also to design engaging and functional user interfaces.
 Furthermore, I am adept in AWS.

 My passion for continuous learning motivates me to constantly seek new knowledge and refine my technical abilities.
 I believe that teamwork is fundamental to success, and I am always eager to contribute and share my expertise with colleagues and newcomers in the field.
+1

-I hold a degree in Software Engineering from UCB/DF, which has solidified my academic foundation and prepared me to tackle complex challenges in the technology industry.
+I hold a degree in Software Engineering from UCB/DF, which has solidified my academic foundation and prepared me to tackle complex challenges in the technology industry!

 Contact: contato@thalisonsilva.com.br
 </p>